arielf/weight-loss/HOWTO.md

 >    make

 It should produce a file `scores.txt` with your weight-loss scores.

-To get a chart of the scores run:
+To get a chart of the scores:

 >    make sc